pmerry96/project2/README.md

 1. A straightforward implementation of batch mode execution is to redirect the standard input of the shell process to the batch script file, which i s passed into the `tsh` program as an argument.
+-->

 ## Error Handling
 Reporting clear and accurate error messages and handling program errors properly helps you quickly locate the problem and fix it.
 In all programming projects, you should always try to develop solid skills and habits to handle programming, user input, and runtime errors elegantly.

-In this project, we provide two functions that you shall use.
+In this project, we have provided functions that you can use.
-+ For user-related errors such as the user entered a command with wrong format or syntax, use: `void ErrorU(char *cause);`
++ For user-related errors such as incorrectly formatted commands or long commands, use `void ErrorU(char *cause);`
-+ For program-related errors such as the program doesn't handle special cases yest, use: `void ErrorP(char *cause);`
++ For program-related errors such as the program doesn't handle special cases yet, use: `void ErrorP(char *cause);`
 + For system-related error such as system call failures, use `void ErrorS(char *cause);`
 + For program debug information, use `void Debug(char *fmt, ...);` The Debug() function accepts the same type of arguments as the printf() function.